 The Importance of Rest

 Today, it seems as though our society has adopted this “all or nothing” type of mentality, and working out is no exception.
 Oftentimes, working out can be a struggle.
-However, for some people, taking days off when trying to reach a goal can be just as difficult.
+However, for some people, taking days off for rest and recovery when trying to reach a goal can be just as difficult.

 According to Russel Wynter, NASM certified master trainer and co-owner of MadSweat, “when the stress is too much physiologically for the system to handle, it can and will lead to overuse injuries, such as stress fractures, muscle strains, and joint pain.”
 Depending on the severity of the injury, we could ironically be pushing our goals farther and farther away if we do not give our muscles a break.

 - Hormone Imbalance